yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_deploy.md

 {
-    "title":"Build and run API Portal using Dockerfile", "linkTitle":"Build and run using Dockerfile",
+"title": "Build and run API Portal using Dockerfile", "linkTitle": "Build and run using Dockerfile", "weight": "1",
-    "weight":"1",
-    "date":"2019-08-09",
+  "date": "2019-08-09",
-    "description":"Build an API Portal Docker image using the `Dockerfile` in the sample package."
+  "description": "Build an API Portal Docker image using the `Dockerfile` in the sample package."
 }
 This section describes how to build an API Portal Docker image using the `Dockerfile` in the sample package.
 It also describes how to download and run MySQL and Redis Docker containers, and how to run API Portal in Docker containers.

 MySQL and Redis Docker images are not included with the API Portal Docker sample package.
 You must download them separately from [Docker Hub](https://hub.docker.com/).